Wirral Grammar School for Boys: Expansion

-Curriculum

-At GCSE level, boys from 2023 will take 9 GCSEs.
-Core subjects are English, Mathematics, Science (combined or triple), a language (French or Spanish) and History or Geography.
-Optional subjects include Art & Design, IT, DT, Computer Science, Music, P.E and RS.
-Additional 'A'-Level choices are Law, Economics and Psychology.

-Previously Latin, Greek, Russian and German were options.
-At the beginning of the school's life, French was taught along with Latin.
-Pupils were later given a choice between French and German.
-Greek was provided for pupils who showed strength in languages.

-Extracurricular activities

-Sport
+Enterprise School

+The school was designated as a Business and Enterprise School in 2006 and became a Business and Enterprise College in 2008.
+This provided a grant for development of ICT facilities and for the business studies department to benefit both pupils and the wider community, including summer classes in ICT, photography and basic business skills.

+Overview

+Extra–curricular

 The school has been commended for its sporting commitment, with particular efforts in Rugby union, with a tradition of the sport at the school.
 School rugby teams often tour, including to Australia and the United States.
 The most notable achiever in recent years is the rugby player Matt Cairns of Saracens & England.
 Other sports promoted in the school include athletics, badminton, basketball, cross country running, handball and volleyball.

 Other outdoor activities (developed at the school's outdoor centres on Anglesey and near Mold) include abseiling, caving, climbing, raft building and various high level rope activities.

-Drama and music

-The school's drama society has produced a number of plays and musicals jointly with the neighbouring Wirral Grammar School for Girls.
-The music society provides tours for the concert band and the choir, having performed in the Black Forest, Canada, Italy, Spain, Austria and France, including performances in both the South of France and Paris.
-Prior to the music tours, the two ensembles occasionally perform at local venues in order to raise funds for the tours.
-The choir, concert band and orchestra, in addition to several smaller musical groups, perform three concerts a year held in the school hall, as well as a carol service in the nearby St Andrew's Church, Bebington, at Christmas.